 57 This subcommittee included 21 Industry Members and 16 Participants.
 It met 11 times over the course of 13 months to discuss order handling and CAT reporting requirements.
 Examples of order handling scenarios that must be addressed include, in addition to the agency scenario referenced above: orders handled on a riskless principal basis, orders routed out of a national securities exchange through a broker-dealer router to another national securities exchange, orders executed on an average price basis and orders aggregated for further routing and execution.
 Detailed examples of these types of scenarios can be found in the Proposed RFP Concepts Document at 27-30.

-58 These scenarios, and how the daisy chain approach could be applied, can be found in the Representative Order Proposal (Feb.
-2013), available at http://catnmsplan.com/web/idcplg?IdcService=SS_GET_PAGE&ssDocName=P197815.
+http://catnmsplan.com/web/idcplg?IdcService=SS GET PAGE&ssDocName=P197815.

-customer(s) regardless of how the order may have been aggregated, disaggregated, and routed through multiple broker-dealers before being sent to the exchange for execution.
+data scans.
+For example, an execution on an exchange must be linked to the originating customer(s) regardless of how the order may have been aggregated, disaggregated, and routed through multiple broker-dealers before being sent to the exchange for execution.